dhruvg308/pm-internship-Dhruv_Gupta/README.md

 ## 💰 Expense Tracker Mobile App

-The primary project completed during this internship was the **Expense Tracker Mobile App**.
+The primary project completed during this internship Training was the **Expense Tracker Mobile App**.

 The project demonstrates how project management practices are applied throughout the lifecycle of a software product.